 6.3.6.1.2.2.
-The initial downward inclination of the cut-off to be set in the unladen vehicle state with one person in the driver's seat shall be specified within an accuracy of one decimal place by the manufacturer and indicated in a clearly legible and indelible manner on each vehicle close to either the front fog lamp or the manufacturer's plate or in combination with the indication referred to in paragraph 6.2.6.1.1. by the symbol shown in Annex 7 to this Regulation.
+The initial downward inclination of the cut-off to be set in the unladen vehicle state with one person in the driver's seat shall be specified within an accuracy of one decimal place by the manufacturer and indicated in a clearly legible and indelible manner on each vehicle close to either the front fog lamp or the manufacturer's plate or in combination with the indication referred to in paragraph 6.2.6.1.1. by the symbol shown in Annex 7.
 The value of this indicated downward inclination shall be defined in accordance with paragraph 6.3.6.1.2.2.1.

 6.3.6.2.
 Front fog lamp levelling device

 6.3.6.2.1.
-Where a levelling device is fitted for a front fog lamp, independent or grouped with other front lighting and light signalling functions, it shall be such that the vertical inclination, under all the static loading conditions of Annex 5 of this Regulation, shall remain between the limits prescribed in paragraph 6.3.6.1.2.2.1.
+Where a levelling device is fitted for a front fog lamp, independent or grouped with other front lighting and light-signalling functions, it shall be such that the vertical inclination, under all the static loading conditions of Annex 5, shall remain between the limits prescribed in paragraph 6.3.6.1.2.2.1.

 6.3.6.2.2.
-In the case where the front fog lamp is part of the dipped-beam headlamp or is part of an AFS system, the requirements of paragraph 6.2.6. shall be applied during the use of the front fog beam as part of the dipped-beam.
+In the case where the front fog lamp is part of the passing-beam headlamp or is part of an AFS system, the requirements of paragraph 6.2.6. shall be applied during the use of the front fog beam as part of the passing-beam.

 In this case the levelling limits defined in paragraph 6.2.6. may be applied also when this front fog lamp is used as such.